Problem Statement

 The 5W Format

-- Who: Who is experiencing the problem?
+Who identifies who is experiencing the problem.

-- What: What is the problem they're facing?
+What describes what the problem they're facing.

 The User Story Format